 Dr. Bernstein is an engaging speaker with positive and meaningful messages.
 He often speaks to healthcare professionals and senior groups.
-His 35+ years’ experience has provided him with opportunities to observe and empathize with thousands of patients, including generations of families.
+His 40 years of experience has provided him with opportunities to observe and empathize with thousands of patients, including generations of families.

 He uses genuine patient examples and experiences as a physician to motivate others while describing the traits he has discovered in his patients who have lived longer, healthier, and happier lives.
 His compassion and ability to see the souls of his patients has compelled him to share their poignant stories.

 Wellness Consultant: Workplace Health = Business Health

 Through observation and extensive research, Dr. Bernstein, as he so brilliantly discusses in his latest book The Power of 5, describes the importance of the 5 S’s ( Sweets, Sweat, Sleep, Stress and Sex-The Formula) which promote longevity and remaining youthful.

 Dr. Bernstein consults with business owners and workplaces focusing on healthy lifestyle choices and personal and professional success.

 A brief segment from Lenah Robles, former Assisted Living Marketing Specialist at The Palms, who answers the question: What would you say to other organizations who wish to engage Dr. Bernstein to speak?

 Speaking Topics & Videos

 Dr. Bernstein’s Suggested Speaking Topics